 Recommended reading for this course will be provided on the Canvas course page.
 Further information can be found from a variety of sources, including scientific journals (available from the Chalmers library website), books and the internet.
-We recommend you to ensure that the information you get (especially from the internet) is reliable.
+Ensure that the information you get (especially from the internet) is reliable.